 Every now and then, I get an email letting me know that someone has requested a password reset for one of my admin-level WordPress accounts.
-The email notification was sent from WordPress and looked similar to the following:
+Usually, the email notifications are sent directly from my WordPress installation.
+They look similar to the following:

 Someone has requested a password reset for the following account: https://example.com/ Username: myusername If this was a mistake, just ignore this email and nothing will happen.